MaastrichtU-IDS/get-started-with-docker/README.md

 FROM ghcr.io/maastrichtu-ids/jupyterlab-on-openshift
 ```

-👨‍💻 You will need to:
+👩‍💻 In the `Dockerfile`, you will need to:

 1. Change the user to `root` (to have admin rights by default)